jkeefe/workshops/module-build-a-chatbot/README.md

 ## The Bot Engine

-Facebook will be our interface.
-But the bot is built in a bot engine.
 There are LOTS of bot engines out there, and we're going to use [Dexter](https://rundexter.com), which is what we use for chatbots at Quartz.
 Dexter is free up to 100 users, so good for experimenting.
 For bigger projects, check out the [Dexter pricing here](https://rundexter.com/pricing).

 - Go to [rundexter.com](http://rundexter.com)
 - Make an account